-SECTION 75.
-Retraining and Reintegration.
-Returning or unemployed seafarers may avail of the livelihood development/re-training programs and placements services offered by concerned government agencies, including OWWA and TESDA, TLC and the CDA.
+SEC.
+77. Retraining and Reintegration.
+Returning or unemployed seafarers may avail of the livelihood development/re-training programs and placements services offered by concerned government agencies, including OWWA and TESDA, TLC, and the CDA.

-The agencies shall formulate upgrading skills or retraining curricula to meet the needs of returning or unemployed seafarers.
-The participation of the maritime industry, in particular, port and shipping industry, and maritime education institutions shall be likewise solicited by the DOLE in devising the appropriate retraining and local job placement programs for unemployed seafarers.
+These agencies shall formulate skills upgrading or retraining curricula to meet the needs of returning or unemployed seafarers.
+The participation of the maritime industry, in particular, port and shipping industry, and maritime educational institutions shall be likewise solicited by the DOLE in devising the appropriate retraining and local job placement programs for unemployed seafarers.

-SECTION 76.
-Establishment of Reintegration Center.
+SEC.
+78. Establishment of Reintegration Center.
 A Re-integration Center within the OWWA shall be established to attend to the needs of returning seafarers.
-The center shall provide a mechanism for their reintegration into the Philippine society, serve as a promotion house for their local employment, and tap their 'kills and potentials for national development.
+The Center shall provide a mechanism for their reintegration into the Philippine society, serve as a promotion house for their local employment, and tap their skills and potentials for national development.